-Slavery was rampant in the nation of Great Britain during Wilberforce’s lifetime.
+Slavery was rampant in Great Britain during Wilberforce’s lifetime.
 “The [slave] Trade was legalized by Royal Charters of 1631, 1633 and 1672 and by Act of Parliament in 1698.
 One of the most prized fruits of the War of Spanish Succession was the Assiento clause of the Treaty of Utrecht, giving Britain the sole right to supply slaves to the Spanish Colonies.”3 In the years following his conversion to Jesus Christ, Wilberforce became convinced that God had called him through His providence to a specific task: “Wilberforce stated this mission in his diary entry on October 28, 1787, when he was a young twenty-eight-year-old parliamentarian.
-With the menacing black clouds of the French Revolution rolling up on the horizon and Britain’s own social conditions providing cause for grave concern, he wrote simply: ‘God Almighty has set before me two great objects, the suppression of the Slave Trade and the reformation of manners.'”4 These convictions were what led him to tirelessly pursue the abolition of slavery for 20 years,5 as well as societal reform.
-Colson observes that during these years, Wilberforce came to an important conclusion concerning the second of his two aims:
+With the menacing black clouds of the French Revolution rolling up on the horizon and Britain’s own social conditions providing cause for grave concern, he wrote simply: ‘God Almighty has set before me two great objects, the suppression of the Slave Trade and the reformation of manners.’”4 These convictions were what led him to tirelessly pursue the abolition of slavery for 20 years,5 as well as societal reform.
+Author Charles Colson observes that during these years, Wilberforce came to an important conclusion concerning the second of his two aims:

 Wilberforce’s platform to reform the manners of Britain is worth mentioning due to the methodology he used to effect change.
-Writes Pollock:
+Writes John Pollock: